I Was a Teenage Anarchist: Controversy and feud with Rise Against

 In an interview, Rise Against lead singer Tim McIlrath explained his reasoning behind the lyrical choice.
 "I felt like the Against Me! song was really dismissive of the fire in my belly, and fire in many of our fans' bellies.
 It was asking for, and deserved, a response... that line seemed to trivialize what many of us still hold on to unapologetically."
+In 2022, McIlrath said that he "certainly didn’t write that to create any kind of beef," but also compared media coverage of the band's feud to "just a tree that fell in the forest that no one heard.
+I expected a little more."

 Grace responded to Rise Against's song in an interview, criticizing the band's politics and the ease at which the lyric "The revolution was a lie" angered McIlrath.
 In 2016, Grace stated that, despite being close with Rise Against and having toured with them in the past, "At the time it just seemed like posturing, you know?
 Like, 'Okay, whatever, sure.
 You’re more revolutionary than me.
 You can have it.'"
+Grace recalled an incident soon after the song came out where McIlrath gave her a stare while the two were together backstage during a festival.